ramantehlan/Supernova/README.md

 **Solution**

-- No APIs to find that, Sensors can be used to find that, to inform users in real time.
-- Infom people about the active RIP Currents.
+- Using ML to Identify RIP currents from a video.

 **4. Other**